verhaghe-benoit/WebService/README.md

 ```

-i also used mysqld so u need to have it and run the following command
+We also used mysqld so you need to have it and run the following command
 ```

 mysqld -u root -p